 - Utilization of predefined color swatches.

-To customize an existing theme, use the following Sass Theme Builder functionalities:
+To customize an existing theme, use the following Sass Theme Builder features:

 - Color swatches—Contains predefined color palettes that you can apply to all components in your application.

 - Default—Provides the applicable color customization options.